vuoro/rahti/README.md

       console.log(isFinal ?
 "Bye world" : "Still here!");
     });
   },
+  {
     // comparison function used to check if previous and new arguments match
     // if they match, your function will not re-run and the effect will return its previous value
-  // can be set to `false` to disable checking (oldValue, newValue) => oldValue === newValue,
+    // can be set to `false` to disable checking
+    areSame: (oldValue, newValue) => oldValue === newValue,
-  // this determines if the effect should use its first argument as a key true
+    // determines the key of your effect instance
+    getKey: (...argumentsYouPassYourEffect) => argumentsYouPassYourEffect[0],
+    // (the default is actually a more efficient version of the above) }
 );

 // these are proxies, so you can destructure any DOM Effect you want out of them